noctilucentgames/easy-marks/README.md

 > tera-proxy\node_modules\tera-data\protocol

 ## How to use
+transforms all elleons into the given item:
 > !mark <semi|vsemi|mwa|ccb>
-transforms all elleons into the given item